Planning in Euston

 Euston Station Area Planning Brief

-The Planning Brief will be developed during 2017 and 2018, alongside work by HS2 Ltd to progress their station design, work by Network Rail to consider the redevelopment of the existing Euston station, and evolving Crossrail 2 plans for the Euston area.
+The Planning Brief is being developed alongside work by HS2 Ltd to progress their station design, work by Network Rail to consider the redevelopment of the existing Euston station, and evolving Crossrail 2 plans for the Euston area.

 In summer 2017, we consulted on principles for the Planning Brief.
-This will help shape a draft Planning Brief, which we will publish for consultation in summer 2018.
+This will help shape a draft Planning Brief, which we will publish for consultation in 2018.

 Euston Area Plan